Oldman10000/happy_dogs_home/README.md

 Allowing people to donate online and adding operational updates/blog is outside my current skillset, however these are important features which can be looked at in future.

-With this in mind I have separated current features in order of importance and listed off future features that could potentially be added at a later stage.

-Starting features:

-* Introduction to the charity
-* Photos and descriptions of our dogs
-* 'Why Adopt' section encouraging people to adopt
-* Contact Us form and address/contact information.
-Social media links.

-Future Features:

-* Payment/Donation/Sponsorship options
-* Blog
-* General operational updates
-* Mailing list

 ## Structure

 The website initially functions as a single scrolling page in a linear structure.
 This is the most simple and accessible way of navigation and information display.
 This is ideal for this site as we are looking to attract as wide a demographic of visitors as possible.
 We want visitors to be engaged immediately and for them not to be overwhelmed.
 There are nav links on the top of the screen, which take the user to different sections of the page.
 This will be fixed to the top of the screen when scrolling to enable the user to access them at any time.